-Nigeria, US Finally Agree on Security Plan to Fight Terrorists Amid Christian Genocide Allegations
+Nigeria, US Finally Agree on Security Plan to Fight Terrorists amid Christian Genocide Allegations

-- A Nigerian delegation has met US officials to strengthen cooperation and protect citizens from terrorist attacks
+- A Nigerian delegation has met with US officials to strengthen cooperation and protect citizens from terrorist attacks

 - Nigeria rejected genocide claims, stressing that violence affects all communities, and warns against misrepresenting facts